Core, Compass, and Cocktails: Why Wellness Travel Doesn't Have To Mean Deprivation

 Small group adventure travel with wellness woven throughout represents another path entirely.
 This is for those who find meditation through movement, who process emotions better while hiking than sitting still, who need their transformation to come with a side of endorphins.

 You might want sunrise yoga before your hot air balloon ride over Cappadocia.
 Post-safari stretches to release the day's bumpy rides and excitement.
 Breathwork at Kilimanjaro Base Camp.
-This is where my wellness overlay services become essential – because trust me, everyone feels great with a proper stretch after a camel ride on the beach, no matter how adventurous they are.
+This is where wellness overlay services become essential – because trust me, everyone feels great with a proper stretch after a camel ride on the beach, no matter how adventurous they are.
 Your travel advisor will need to find a teacher who is comfortable teaching in many different environments and on different surfaces.

-Some questions to ask yourself:
+Some questions to ask them:

-The Permission Slip You've Been Waiting For
+The Permission Slip They've Been Waiting For

 The older we get, the more we realize that those pool-and-cocktail vacations leave us feeling worse than when we left.
 But that doesn't mean we have to swing to the opposite extreme.
-There's a beautiful middle path where you return home feeling genuinely restored – stronger, clearer, lighter – without feeling that we suffered through a week of deprivation.
+There's a beautiful middle path where we return home feeling genuinely restored – stronger, clearer, lighter – without feeling that we suffered through a week of deprivation.

 Because life is too short for wellness without joy.
 And transformation tastes better with a view.